MicrosoftDocs/power-automate-docs/articles/minit/end-events-filter.md

 Use this filter to restrict cases according to the property of the event that occurred at the beginning or at the end of the case.

-The filter shown in the following screenshot will only select the cases starting with the **Confirm order** activity and ending with the **Mark order as complete** activity.
+The filter in the following screenshot will only select the cases starting with the **Confirm order** activity and ending with the **Mark order as complete** activity.

 :::image type="content" alt-text="Screenshot of a filter that specifies start and end." source="media/end-events-filter.png":::